 - Explain how the procedure works, the side effects, and possible risks and complications

-Having a medical abortion is a serious decision.
-If possible, talk with your partner, family or friends.
-Talk with your doctor, a spiritual adviser or a counselor to get answers to your questions, help you weigh alternatives and consider the impact the procedure may have on your future.
+Making the decision to have an abortion might not be easy.
+Consider seeking support from your partner, a family member or a friend as you think about your options.
+Talk with your health care provider to get answers to your questions, help you weigh alternatives and consider the impact the procedure may have on your future.

-Keep in mind that no doctor is required to perform an elective abortion and that in some states there are certain legal requirements and waiting periods you must follow before having an elective abortion.
+No health care provider is required to perform an elective abortion.
+In some places, an elective abortion may not be legal.
+Or there may be certain legal requirements and waiting periods to follow before having an elective abortion.
 If you're having an abortion procedure for a miscarriage, there are no special legal requirements or waiting periods required.

 What you can expect

 Medical abortion doesn't require surgery or anesthesia.
 The procedure can be started in a medical office or clinic.
-A medical abortion can also be done at home, though you'll still need to visit your doctor to be sure there are no complications.
+A medical abortion can also be done at home, though you'll still need to visit your health care provider to be sure there are no complications.

 During the procedure

-Medical abortion can be done using the following medications:
+Medical abortion can be done using these medicines:

-If you choose this type of medical abortion, you'll likely take the mifepristone in your doctor's office or clinic.
-Then you will probably take the misoprostol at home, hours or days later.
+You may take the mifepristone in your provider's office or clinic.
+Then you might take the misoprostol at home, hours or days later.

-You'll need to visit your doctor again about a week later to make sure the abortion is complete.
+You'll need to visit your health care provider again about a week later to make sure the abortion is complete.
 This regimen is approved by the Food and Drug Administration (FDA).

 Oral mifepristone and vaginal, buccal or sublingual misoprostol.
-This type of medical abortion uses the same medications as the previous method, but with a slowly dissolving misoprostol tablet placed in your vagina (vaginal route), in your mouth between your teeth and cheek (buccal route), or under your tongue (sublingual route).
+With this type of medical abortion, you take a mifepristone tablet by mouth.
+The next step is to use a slowly dissolving misoprostol tablet placed in your vagina (vaginal route), in your mouth between your teeth and cheek (buccal route), or under your tongue (sublingual route).

 - Methotrexate and vaginal misoprostol.
-Methotrexate (Otrexup, Rasuvo, others) is rarely used for elective, unwanted pregnancies, although it's still used for pregnancies outside of the uterus (ectopic pregnancies).
-This type of medical abortion must be done within seven weeks of the first day of your last period, and it can take up to a month for methotrexate to complete the abortion.
-Methotrexate is given as a shot or vaginally and the misoprostol is later used at home.
+Methotrexate is rarely used for elective, unintended pregnancies, although it's still used for pregnancies outside of the uterus (ectopic pregnancies).
+This type of medical abortion must be done within seven weeks of the first day of your last period.
+It can take up to a month for methotrexate to complete the abortion.
+You receive methotrexate as a shot or a pill you take by mouth.
+The misoprostol is later used at home.

 - Vaginal misoprostol alone.
 Vaginal misoprostol alone can be effective when used before nine weeks of gestation of the embryo.
 But vaginal misoprostol alone is less effective than other types of medical abortion.

-The medications used in a medical abortion cause vaginal bleeding and abdominal cramping.
+The medicines used in a medical abortion cause vaginal bleeding and abdominal cramping.
 They may also cause:

-Your doctor will let you know how much pain and bleeding to expect, depending on the number of weeks of your pregnancy.
-You might not be able to go about your normal daily routine during this time, but it's unlikely you'll need bed rest.
+Your health care provider will let you know how much pain and bleeding to expect, depending on the number of weeks of your pregnancy.
+You might not be able to go about your usual daily routine during this time, but it's unlikely you'll need bed rest.
 Make sure you have plenty of absorbent sanitary pads.